OctoHubOSS/Waitlist/docs/api/overview.md

 ---
 title: API Overview
-description: Introduction to the OctoSearch API and common usage patterns
+description: Introduction to the OctoHub API and common usage patterns
 category: API Reference
 order: 1
 ---

-# OctoSearch API Overview
+# OctoHub API Overview

-OctoSearch provides a comprehensive API for accessing GitHub data in a structured format.
+OctoHub provides a comprehensive API for managing repositories, users, organizations, and related data.
 This documentation covers all available endpoints, their parameters, and response formats.

 ## Base URL

-All API endpoints are relative to your OctoSearch installation.
+All API endpoints are relative to your OctoHub installation.
 For local development, this is typically:

 ```
 http://localhost:3000/api